ZenWeb3/ZenWeb3/README.md

 <h2 align="left">Hi 👋!
-My name is Samuel Edohoeket and I'm a Frontend Developer, from Nigeria</h2>
+My name is Samuel Edohoeket and I'm a Frontend Developer</h2>

 ###